umutguneri/Stylus-Based-Note-Taking-Android-Application/README.md

-# Stylus Based Crossplatform Note Taking Application
+# Stylus Based Note Taking Android Application

 #### **ABSTRACT**

-The Stylus Based Cross platform application is a drawing and presentation application that provides the user many features.
+The Stylus Based Note Taking Android Application is a drawing and presentation application that provides the user many features.
 It has a pure-designed interface, allows users to select pen color and thickness.
 It has also cleaning features for fixing a page or editing.
-This application can be run in both Android device and Windows platform, it can perform file transfer and edit.
 This application provides the ability to draw a sketch as well as basic note taking.
 Apart from this, this application can be saved as a file format that takes up less space instead of recording in picture format, and has the ability to see more than one page